americanstone/edx-platform/docs/en_us/course_authors/source/creating_content/create_html_component.rst

 The HTML editor provides a “what you see is what you get” (WYSIWYG) interface that allows you to format text by clicking the formatting buttons at the top of the editor.

-The following image shows callouts for the editing options and is followed by descriptions.
+The following image shows call-outs for the editing options and is followed by descriptions.

 .. image:: ../Images/HTML_VisualView_Toolbar.png
-  :alt: Image of the HTML editor, with callouts for formatting buttons
+  :alt: Image of the HTML editor, with call-outs for formatting buttons

 #.
 Choose a formatting style for the selected paragraph, such as heading 1, heading 2, or paragraph.
 #.
 Choose a font family for selected text, such as Arial, Courier New, or Times New Roman.